carlosgmartin/ising/README.md

-# A simple Monte Carlo simulation of the 2D Ising model
+# Monte Carlo simulation of the 2D Ising model

+Using the Metropolis-Hastings algorithm